VAPESMAN/wx_dk/README_EN.md

 # WeChat Multi-Instance Launcher

-A simple tool to help you run multiple WeChat instances simultaneously on Windows.
+Created by Cursor, a simple tool to help you run multiple WeChat instances simultaneously on Windows.

 English | [简体中文](README.md)